cyberark/terraform-provider-conjur/README.md

 $ make build
 ```

-Now copy the compiled binary to the Terraform's plugins folder, if is your first plugin maybe isn't present.
+Now copy the binary to the Terraform's plugins folder.
+If this is your first plugin, you'll need to create the folder first.

 ```sh-session
 $ mkdir -p ~/.terraform.d/plugins/